Lease Violations: A Guide + Rental Management Tips for 2023

-Regardless, landlords and property managers should be well-informed when it comes to lease violations and how to handle them.
-If you’re not sure where to start, we’ve put together this guide to help you understand what constitutes a lease violation and what to do when it happens.
+Regardless, landlords and property managers should be well informed about lease violations and how to handle them.
+If you’re unsure where to start, we’ve put together this guide to help you understand what constitutes a lease violation and what to do when it happens.

 What is a Lease Violation?

-Any situation in which the tenant doesn’t comply with the requirements and conditions laid out in your lease agreement is considered a violation of the lease.
+Any situation in which the tenant doesn’t comply with the requirements and conditions in your lease agreement is considered a lease violation.

-It’s only a violation if it’s been written in your current lease agreement.
 While these are common violations, you must have these terms written in your lease for them to warrant any discipline.
-Here are some common lease violations:
+Here are some common ways that tenants breach a lease:

 1. Habitual Late Payment of Rent